EndPointCorp/end-point-blog/2023/09/testing-user-defined-functions-with-pgtap.md

 The initial function, `extension_check`, simply checks if the rental was checked out on the week prior to and on Christmas (It’s a really dedicated DVD shop).
 We can also assume a function like this has other scenarios where it would extend rental dates but we’ll just show one for this exercise; `christmas_extension` is our one extension function that extends the return date by ten days.

-To hold our unit test, we’ll create a file fittingly named `extenstion_unit_tests.sql`.
+To hold our unit test, we’ll create a file fittingly named extension_unit_tests.sql.
 A problem with the current sample database is that we can’t really test out the function directly since the dates don’t extend to the current year.
 Rather even if they did, we don’t want to directly affect the existing data especially if the dates were updated and the database was in production use.